 Individual customer homes or businesses with damage, often the most time-consuming repairs, are then restored.
-A 1/2" of ice accumulation on power lines can add 500 pounds of extra weight

 Smart technology also contributes during restoration efforts

 Advanced meters

 More than 3 million customers have an advanced electric meter.
 The meters work together with other smart grid technology to identify power outages more accurately and automatically isolate them, without sending a crew to confirm.
 Major storms may hamper the ability for two-way communication with advanced meters, if there's loss of power or internet service in the area.
 The meters have a back-up battery life of eight hours, and will signal us upon going offline.
 No usage data is lost when this occurs.